 NOTE 2: The Core Network type restriction can be used e.g. in network deployments where the E-UTRAN connects to both EPC and 5GC as described in clause 5.17.

-For a given UE, the core network determines the Service area restrictions based on UE subscription information.
+For a given UE, the core network determines the Mobility restrictions based on UE subscription information, UE location and local policy.
+The Mobility restriction may change due to e.g. UE’s subscription, location change and local policy.
 Optionally the allowed area may in addition be fine-tuned by the PCF e.g. based on UE location, PEI and network policies.
 Service area restrictions can be changed due to, e.g. subscription, location, PEI and/or policy change.
 Service area restrictions may be updated during a Registration procedure.